 Ecumenical Lenten Carbon Fast

-2014 will be the fourth year we have provided a day-by-day opportunity to fast from carbon as a Lenten discipline.
-Initiated by the UCC and endorsed by other denominations and faith groups, people of every Christian perspective – and people who are not Christians – have benefitted from this opportunity to become more conscious and conscientious in their daily lives.
+2017 will be the seventh year that we will provide a day-by-day opportunity to fast from carbon as a Lenten discipline.
+Initiated by the UCC and endorsed by other denominations and faith groups, thousands of people representing all fifty states and at least twelve other countries have benefited from this opportunity to become more conscious and conscientious in their daily lives.

 The Rev. Dr. Jim Antal • Conference Minister and President • Massachusetts Conference, UCC

-The Rev. Beverley Edwards • Acting Conference Minister • Rhode Island Conference, UCC
+The Rev. Ms. Barbara Libby • Interim Conference Minister • Rhode Island Conference, UCC

 The Rev. Dr. Lynn Bujnak • Conference Minister • Vermont Conference, UCC

-The Rev. Rick Cowles • Interim Conference Minister • Maine Conference, UCC
+The Rev. Mr. Rick Cowles • Interim Conference Minister • Maine Conference, UCC

-The Rev. Gary Schulte • Conference Minister • New Hampshire Conference, UCC
+The Rev. Mr. Gary Schulte • Conference Minister • New Hampshire Conference, UCC

-The Rev. Kent Siladi • Conference Minister • Connecticut Conference, UCC
+The Rev. Mr. Kent Siladi • Conference Minister • Connecticut Conference, UCC